-The roof of the world, as Nepal is often known due to its high-altitude location, is seeing constantly rising case numbers.
-At the beginning, Nepal had remained practically untouched by the pandemic, but since early summer the virus has started to spread there at an increasing pace.
-Recently, more than thousand cases have been added to the figure almost each day.
+The roof of the world, as Nepal is often known due to its high-altitude location, has a high number of people infected with Corona.
+At the beginning, Nepal had remained practically untouched by the pandemic, but since the early summer of 2020 the virus has been spreading there at an increasing pace.
+Recently, more than one hundred cases have been added to the figure almost each day.
 And there is no end yet in sight.

-Soon, however, officials in Nepal will be able to access OSCAR, which will help them get a better handle on the crisis: the platform provides an up-to-date overview of case numbers alongside the available health care capacity.
+Now, however, officials in Nepal will be able to access OSCAR, which will help them get a better handle on the crisis: the platform provides an up-to-date overview of case numbers and soon also the available health care capacity.
 How many free beds are there, and where?
 Are there enough doctors in the region where a cluster of coronavirus cases has formed?
 Is there a lack of ventilators?
 OSCAR can answer all of these questions quickly and with the latest information.
-Based on mathematical modelling, the platform can also facilitate predictions about the fortnight to come.
+Based on mathematical modelling, the platform will also facilitate predictions about the fortnight to come.
 This enables Nepal to achieve maximum impact when deploying its limited staff and financial resources in the health care sector.

 Health care provision challenges pre-dating coronavirus

 Nepal has recently made significant progress on some key health care indicators.
 For example, mortality among children under five has decreased in the past few years.
 However, the goal of universal health care is still a long way off.
 Among other factors, that is due to the country’s difficult topography, being located largely in the Himalayan mountain range, and the severe earthquake of 2015 which destroyed many health care centres.

 According to figures from the World Bank, less than half of people in Nepal have access to adequate medical care, while a quarter live below the poverty line.
 A crisis like the spread of COVID-19 therefore hits a country like Nepal particularly hard.
 This can make a platform like OSCAR all the more useful.